DuncanFairley/TWC/README.txt

 included in the distribution due to modifications required and are copyright their respective owners.

-Clans are currently not available as parts of the online component need to be made secure.
 Certain logging features inside TWC such as player logs, associated keys, event logs, etc. require a MySQL database.
 If you do not want these features, leave mysql_enabled set to false in the config.ini.